Jada68/DOT-Parking-Regulations/README.md

 01:17:15	Amir Hassan:	NYC DOT folks, how about roadwalks that are on PANYNJ property, such as JFK, but have NYC DOT signage on it?

-01:18:05	Cristina Chen:	Replying to "Wonderful work, Jada..." colorblindly is the extension we like to use to view if the colors would look nice in all different types of colorblindness

-01:18:54	Cristina Chen:	Replying to "Wonderful work, Jada..." we do use colorbrewer often as well to get us started with color schemes!

 </details>